Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Theory and Methods

 \subsection{Unlimited-junction split-spectrum multijunction model}

 We consider a $N$-junction multijunction device with bandgaps $E_{g,1}>E_{g,2}>\cdots>E_{g,N}$.
-In the split-spectrum and multi-terminal limit, junction $i$ interacts with photon energies in a window $E\in[E_{g,i},E_{g,i-1})$, where $E_{g,0}\equiv E_\mathrm{max}$ is a numerical high-energy cutoff.
+In the split-spectrum and multi-terminal limit, junction $i$ interacts with photon energies in a window $E\in[E_{g,i},E_{g,i-1}]$, where $E_{g,0}\equiv E_\mathrm{max}$ is a numerical high-energy cutoff.
 For step absorbers, $A_i(E)=1$ in this window and $A_i(E)=0$ outside it.
 The total maximum power density is

 where $P_i^\ast$ is obtained from Eqs.~\eqref{eq:Jsc_general}--\eqref{eq:vmpp}, which are restricted to the window.
-We compute optimal bandgap ladders by maximizing Eq.~\eqref{eq:Ptot} with dynamic programming (DP) on a discretized bandgap grid (see Supplement Information).
+We compute optimal bandgap ladders by maximizing Eq.~\eqref{eq:Ptot} with dynamic programming (DP) on a discretized bandgap grid (see more details in Section 3, Supporting Information).
 We study two scenarios: (i) unconstrained $E_g$ (theoretical convergence) and (ii) a conservative, experimentally available TMD bandgap window $E_g\in[1.0,2.1]$~eV.